-What does I'm Not Gonna Miss You mean?
+What do you think I'm Not Gonna Miss You means?

 Glen Campbell: I'm Not Gonna Miss You Meaning